Strider-CD/strider/docs/guides/platform-overview.md

 ![Strider Open Source Continuous Integration & Deployment Server](http://futurestud.io/blog/content/images/2015/03/strider-logo.png)

 This is the first post in our series of blogposts about **Strider**.
 We’ll look into various topics around the platform.
 Starting at how to install and configure Strider, going to service integrations with GitHub, GitLab, Bitbucket, Gogs, Heroku, Slack and HipChat.
-Additionally, we have you covered with the configuration and activation of email notification for build statuses, GitHub build status repoorts and how to configure Strider webhooks.
+Additionally, we have you covered with the configuration and activation of email notification for build statuses, GitHub build status reports and how to configure Strider webhooks.

 ---